xiexed/intellij-sdk-docs/topics/basics/uast.md

 ### How UAST will help me?

 UAST will allow you to read and understand the code regardless of the language it is written in.
+Making you able to have a single implementation of your feature for all languages that support UAST.

 ### What about the modifying PSI?